 MICADO aimed to address the following questions and uncertainties:

 - Quantify model uncertainty in the effect of hydrogen on fuel dissolution.

 - Quantify model uncertainty in the fields of radiolysis and electrochemistry.

 - Quantify model uncertainties in the assessment of grain boundary inventories and associated instant release fractions.

 - Quantify model uncertainty regarding the interface between spent fuel and the engineered barrier system (including corrosion products/metal fragments from the canister).

 - Quantify model uncertainty relating to the translation of knowledge assessed at laboratory-scale to the real-scale of spent fuel and according to industrial production of spent fuel in different countries.

-- Quantify model uncertainty in the extrapolation of short-term knowledge to very long (geological) times, taking into account different waste package conditioning and disposal design used in different countries involved in the project.
+- Quantify model uncertainty in the extrapolation of short-term knowledge to very long (geological) timescales, taking into account different waste package conditioning and disposal designs used in the different countries involved in the project.

 - How to avoid conflicts between model robustness and model realism in spent fuel performance assessments and how to simplify models?

 - How to increase transparency in mechanistic hypothesis, model applications and model predictions?